Is your child dehydrated? Check this '50 shades of wee' urine chart

 As the year heats up, making sure we – and of course, our kids – get enough water to drink is very important.

-Dehydration can lead to all sort of issues, especially in little ones, so it's really key that you keep an eye on what they're drinking in the day if you can – and checking their urine can be a really good way to do that.
+Dehydration can lead to all sort of issues, especially in children, so it's really key that you keep an eye on what they're drinking in the day if you can – and checking the colour of their wee can be a really good way to do that.

-"As a very general rule of thumb," says our expert family GP Dr Philippa Kaye, "the darker your child's wee is, the more dehydrated they are – and the more they need to drink plenty of fluids.
+"As a very general rule of thumb," says our expert family GP Dr Philippa Kaye, "the darker your child's wee – or urine – is, the more dehydrated they are – and the more they need to drink plenty of fluids.

 Obviously, the best thing is to avoid the dehydration in the first place.
-That's why we love this simple-to-read chart: it shows 50 shades of yellow your child's urine can appear – from a pale yellow, meaning they're perfectly hydrated, to a dark brown, meaning they're severely dyhydrated, and the stages in between that could be a 1st waning that they're on the way to dehydration....
+That's why we love this simple-to-read chart: it shows 50 shades of yellow that your child's wee can be – from a pale yellow, meaning they're perfectly hydrated, to a dark brown, meaning they're severely dyhydrated, and the stages in between that could be a 1st warning that they're on the way to dehydration....

-You could even print this chart out and pin it up in your loo – for quick colour-matching when anyone in the family has a wee!
+You could even print this chart out and pin it up in your loo – and teach everyone in your family (who's old enough) to do their own quick colour-matching every time they have a wee!

 About our expert, Dr Philippa Kaye

 Dr Philippa Kaye works as a GP in both NHS and private practice.
 She attended Downing College, Cambridge, then took medical studies at Guy’s, King’s and St Thomas’s medical schools in London, training in paediatrics, gynaecology, care of the elderly, acute medicine, psychiatry and general practice.
 Dr Philippa has also written a number of books, including ones on child health, diabetes in childhood and adolescence.
 She is a mum of 3.

 Please note: this advice is not personalised or meant to replace individual advice given to you by your doctor or medical team.